Oral & Maxillofacial Surgery Training Program

 University education fees

-There are University and School of Dentistry fees that total approximately $6,000 per year, or $2,000 a semester, for which each resident may be responsible to pay.
+University and School of Dentistry tuition and fees total are approximately $6,000 per year, or $2,000 a semester, for which each resident may be responsible to pay.
 Tuition is currently funded through GME dollars and is reviewed and updated annually.
-Additional, there may be annual resident license fees.
+Additionally, there may be annual resident license fees.
 Once enrolled, residents may qualify for a tuition benefit each year.
+Out of pocket costs per resident are approximately $500 per semester.

 Residents are eligible through the University for single coverage medical insurance with an option for more comprehensive and/or family coverage.
 The resident is responsible for a portion of the monthly fee.
 See more information on resident health insurance.